If you're shortlisted, you'll need to complete our online personality assessment

 Congratulations, you're offered a place on our training course!

-After you successfully pass the aptitude testing, you'll be asked to complete an online Occupational Personality Questionnaire (OPQ) and initial interview.
+After you successfully pass the aptitude testing, you'll be asked to complete an online interview and a self-report personality questionnaire (OPQ).

 Following the conclusion of reference checking, successful candidates will be offered a place on an available training course subject to a criminal background, drug testing and medical requirements outlined below.